theainerd/MLInterview/Natural Language Processing.md

 Note : It uses a knowledgebase called WordNet.
 Because of knowledge, lemmatization can even convert words which are different and cant be solved by stemmers, for example converting “came” to “come”.

+## Parts-of-Speech (POS) tagging

+Part-of-speech tagging (POS tagging) is the task of tagging a word in a text with its part of speech.
+A part of speech is a category of words with similar grammatical properties.
+Common English parts of speech are noun, verb, adjective, adverb, pronoun, preposition, conjunction, etc.

+## Named Entity Recognition (NER)

+In the Named Entity Recognition (NER) task, systems are required to recognize the Named Entities occurring in the text.
+More specifically, the task is to find Person (PER), Organization (ORG), Location
+(LOC) and Geo-Political Entities (GPE).
+For instance, in the statement ”Shyam lives in India”, NER system extracts Shyam which refers to name of the person and India which refers to name of the country.

+## Corefrence resolution(CR)

+Coreference Resolution is the task which determines which noun phrases (including pronouns, proper names and common names) refer to the same entities in documents .
+For instance, in the sentence, ”I have seen the annual report.
+It shows that we have gained 15% profit in this financial year”.
+Here, ”I” refers to name of the person, ”It” refers to annual report and ”we” refers to the name of the company in which that person works.(Kong et al., 2010)

 ## What is Bag of Words?
 **Bag of words (BoW)** builds a vocabulary of all the unique words in our dataset, and associate a unique index to each word in the vocabulary.It is called a "bag" of words, because it is a representation that completely ignores the order of words.
 ![Bag of Words](https://github.com/theainerd/MLInterview/blob/master/images/bag.jpg)